-Wildlife-friendly garden consultancy in Angus
+Wildlife-friendly garden mentoring & consultancy in Angus

 Based in Angus, I help gardeners create sustainable, beautifully planted gardens that support biodiversity, soil health, and local wildlife.